 The mystery to me is that there are those within my tradition who refuse to acknowledge the mystery of God and proclaim that the mysterious Other – the Holy God worshiped by both the Jewish and early Christian community can be apprehended by reason alone.
 This point of view appears to have come into vogue during the 17th century when it became popular to believe that all things should be subservient to reason (Rationalism).
 This is a complex subject which is not my aim to address here.
 However, this philosophy had and has, down to our own day and within my own religious tradition, very often had the devastating effect of imprisoning God within the walls of human reason alone.
 Consequently he can now be quantified and studied scientifically and theologically to the satisfaction of the purely rational mind.

-In efforts to reinforce such a rationalistic philosophy and further neuter the biblical God it was also proposed that he be stripped of his ability to communicate with his creation other then through the words of a book (edited by men) known today as the Bible.
+In efforts to reinforce such a rationalistic philosophy and further neuter the biblical God it was also proposed that he be stripped of his ability to communicate with his creation other than exclusively through the written words of the Bible.

 In my tradition, in more recent times, the hero of this heresy was a man called B. B. Warfield (1886 – 1902).
 He taught, effectively, that God could no longer reveal himself directly to any individual due to the fact that time had moved on and the completed Bible was now sufficient for everyone.
 The twisting of biblical texts to accommodate this view is breathtaking.
 We are told today that the theory of evolution has dispensed with the need for any belief in a Creator God.
 So also the view I am referring to (called Cessationism) has effectively killed God.
 No longer can he reveal himself (other than through the words of the Bible) no longer has he the ability to heal, to comfort, to give assurance or give warning regarding the future or specific events in a person’s life.
 In reality he is mute, silent – and cannot speak even if he wanted to.